The Complete Ecommerce SEO Guide for Beginners

 Use Keyword Magic Tool

-Let’s say your ecommerce site sells dog food.
-All you need to do is type “dog food” into the search box and click “Search.”
+All you need to do is type “dog food” into the search box and add your domain to get personalized keyword insights.
+Then click “Search.”

-And the tool will show you a list of related keywords that people search for on Google.
+The tool will show you a list of related keywords that people search for on Google.

-Keyword Magic Tool results for "dog food"
+Keyword ideas on the Keyword Magic Tool for the term "dog food."

 Having access to all these keyword ideas is great.
 But how do you know which ones are the best?